How to build a Deeptech startup

 The important thing here is that the factor “10x superior” is enabled by a technological breakthrough.
 The factor 10x could in fact be 1.1x – as long as that’s enough to disrupt your target industry.

-What are the challenges then?
+What are the challenges for Deeptech companies?

-If you are a tech nerd like me and born in the previous millennium, you may have read the book Gödel, Echer, Bach, by Douglas Hofstadter.
-One of my favorite passages from the book is the one about Hofstadter’s law which says: “Everything takes longer than you think – even if you take Hofstadter’s law into consideration”.
+One of them is time.
+Yes, time as in years, sometimes even decades.
+If you are a tech nerd like me and were born in the previous millennium, you may have read the book Gödel, Echer, Bach, by Douglas Hofstadter.
+One of my favorite passages from the book is the one about Hofstadter’s law says: “Everything takes longer than you think – even if you take Hofstadter’s law into consideration”.

 And it’s not just caused by all the hardships and negative surprises in product development and scaling your production, it’s also the time it takes to get your first customer to make the leap of faith to say yes.

-Being the first customer to integrate an unproven, albeit 10x superior, and probably mission-critical component into their own offer takes a lot of guts.
+Being the first customer to integrate an unproven, 10x superior, and probably mission-critical component into their own offer takes a lot of guts.

 This first, and super important step (especially when it comes to funding) takes much longer than your most pessimistic logical mind can imagine.

-Despite this, there are actually deep tech startups that succeed.
-So, what are the tricks that make the journey smoother, shorter and increase your chances of success?
+Despite this, there are actually Deep tech startups that succeed.
+So, what are the tricks that make the journey smoother, shorter, and increase your chances of success?

-- Manage the expectations
+1. Manage expectations

 Instead, you better leave your ego at home and bring your most pessimistic glasses when you make your plans forward.
-Assume, in every step of your development, financing and go to market plans, that Murphy and Hofstadter are on the same team, and that team unfortunately isn’t your team.
+Assume, in every step of your development, financing, and go-to-market plans, that Murphy and Hofstadter are on the same team, and that team unfortunately isn’t your team.

 Then multiply that estimate with a factor of pi every time.
-Now, maybe, you have something realistic.
+Now, maybe, you have something real.
 And the good news is that every time Murphy and Hofstadter happen to be busy elsewhere, you come with a positive surprise.
 If you have something as great as you say, i.e. 10x superior, the time required will probably be worthwhile for you and your stakeholders, anyway.
 Now coming from an underdog position you can start underselling and overperform.

-- Remember that good enough is actually good enough
+2. Remember that good enough is actually good enough

 Yes, the potential of your technology perhaps allows for something even 50x superior.
 However, once you get to 10x or perhaps even 2x your offer may be good enough to make your first customers happy anyway.
-“Best” is often the enemy of good, and there are few things that steal more time than perfectionism.
+“Best” is often the enemy of “good”, and there are few things that steal more time than perfectionism.

-Also, reality is too complex to just optimize in one dimension only.
+Also, the reality is too complex to just optimize in one dimension only.
 Very often 10x in one dimension means too late in a market context.

 When a market is ready for a technology shift, it will not wait for the best technology, it will go for the one that is available and then shift again only once that technology is obviously obsolete.

 Some say that the fastest learner is the one that wins in the end.
 This is true but only half the truth.
 Unless you transform your learnings into revisions of plans and actions accordingly, you will neither increase your speed nor shorten the time to success.
-So, what about your carefully devised plan.
+So, what about your carefully devised plan?
 Should we just throw it in the bin every time we learn something?
 Yes, and no!
 There is an important balance to strike here.

 Teams and organizations need plans with goals, milestones, KPIs, and so on.
 Not only because they perform better but also because most people feel safer when they know what’s expected from them.
 Many will leave the company if you change plans every week.
-Hence, you need a leadership and a process that puts every learning into context and determines if the learning really mandates a change of plans.
-Sometimes it’s many small changes, but once in a while it’s a pivotal change.
+Hence, you need leadership and a process that puts every learning into context and determines if the learning really mandates a change of plans.
+Sometimes it’s many small changes, but once in a while, it’s a pivotal change.
 Most of the time the conclusion will be to stick to the plan.

-- Create a culture of taskforce operations
+4. Create a culture of taskforce operations

 As I mentioned above, things never go completely according to plan.
-This is especially true when working with deeptech.
+This is especially true when working with Deeptech.
 Sometimes you even run into adversity so severe that it threatens to send your startup right into the graveyard of great ideas.

 Finally, find and engage with champions, EARLY.
 What we mean by a champion is a person, usually working at your favorite (ideal) customer who’s gladly willing to try out new solutions and, if the trial is reasonably successful, willing to push (yes, they have to push a lot) your solution, product, platform, or service further into the customer’s internal evaluation process.